 Where we come from, what we do, what we eat, how we move about and how we shape our future are all directly the province of the geographer.
 More than ever we need the geographers’ skills and foresight to help us learn about the planet – how we use it and how we abuse it.

--Michael Palin – President of the Royal Geographical Society
+-Michael Palin – former President of the Royal Geographical Society

 A Level Geography is for students seeking to understand how their planet works from physical topics such as plate tectonics, to human topics such as energy security.
 It includes a wide range of skills: cartographic, graphical, statistical, ICT and investigative.